 Jockel received important impulses in masterclasses, amongst others with Peter Gülke, Neeme Järvi, Paavo Järvi and Benjamin Zander.
 Especially Reinhard Goebel was important for his artistic development as a conductor within the past few years.

-"… one of the most suggestive music theatre performances…”
+"… one of the most suggestive music theatre performances in a long time."

 Karl Harb, Salzburger Nachrichten

-He received scholarships and prizes from the German Parliament as an ambassador in the United States, from the city of Regensburg, from the “Kai-Uwe von Hassel Stiftung” as well as from the Royal Northern School of Music in Manchester.
+He received scholarships and prizes from the German Parliament Deutscher Bundestag as a cultural junior ambassador in the United States, from the city of Regensburg, from the Kai-Uwe von Hassel-Stiftung as well as from the Royal Northern College of Music in Manchester.